Best Austria Itinerary – Austria in 5-10 Days

 It is a paradise for outdoor lovers.
 It is a picturesque area to go hiking in and for paragliding.
 Given its proximity to Germany, you could also do a day trip to Bavaria.

 Check out hotel prices in Kössen here.

 Kitzbühel and Schwarzsee Lake – 1 Day

 Kitzbühel is known as a winter paradise, and while I normally dislike places for the “pretty” and rich, I took a chance and visited Kitzbühel for a day.

 The town center is small – like really small – but pretty, and if you combine it with a trip to Schwarzsee Lake, you can have a great day in Kitzbühel.

 Okay, now you have about one week Austria.
 If you have more days, then check out the next recommendations, or skip one of the above-mentioned tips (except Salzburg, Hallstatt, or Vienna) and visit one of the places mentioned below instead.

 Kitzbühel is home to some super luxurious hotels – so, if you aren’t on a budget, you can check out accommodation prices in Kitzbühel here.

-If you are lucky enough to have two weeks in Austria, then you can visit all of the suggested places (doesn‘t that sound dreamy?).
+If you are lucky enough to have around 10 days in Austria, then you can visit all of the suggested places (doesn‘t that sound dreamy?).

 Innsbruck – 1 Day